Nizami Ganjavi: Haft Peykar

 The story was translated to English in 1924 by Charles Edward Wilson.
 A newer English rendering based on more complete manuscripts was accomplished by Julie Scott Meysami in 1995.

 The following lines present an excerpt (Original Persian):

 Other poetry

-Only a small corpus of his Persian lyric poetry, mainly qaṣīdahs ("odes") and ghazals ("lyrics") have survived.
+Only a small corpus of his Persian lyric poetry, mainly qasidas ("odes") and ghazals ("lyrics") have survived.
 Ten of his quatrains have also been recorded in the anthology Nozhat al-Majales (which was compiled around 1250) by Jamal Khalil Shirvani along with 23 other poets from Ganja.
-A famous ghazal of Nezami talks about altruism as the path for reaching the ultimate spiritual goal:
+A famous ghazal of Nizami talks about altruism as the path for reaching the ultimate spiritual goal: